Home

 • A domain name can't confuse the public into thinking that the trademark holder is somehow affiliated with a website that is not owned by the trademark holder.
 An example of this might be Amazonbooks.com, which would lead the public into believing that such a website is a subdivision of Amazon.com.

-Do trademark research before you register your domain name
+Do your trademark research before you register your domain name

 Doing a free trademark search is important before you ever register a domain name.
 Even though you can register any available domain name, it doesn't mean that the domain name you choose won't violate someone else's trademark.